 The strategic imperative to bring new ideas for engaging with a customer to fruition has never been more urgent.
 Redpoint is the one solution that empowers brands to transform and deliver customer experiences that succeed in the new reality.
 It is how ambitious marketers lead markets.

-Real-time customer engagement is critical for organizations who wish to provide consumers with personal, contextually rele...
+Real-time customer engagement is critical to providing consumers with personal, contextually relevant interactions that ma...

 As we hunker down practicing safe social distancing, doing our part to flatten the curve and hopefully slow the spread of ...

 A rushed greeting when you pass an acquaintance on the street is one of life’s common interactions we can all relate to – ...